What is Mental Illness?

 Substance abuse services typically use evidence-based treatment approaches, such as cognitive behavioral therapy and motivational enhancement.
 Cognitive behavioral therapy (CBT) is a widely used mental health treatment that helps individuals identify the connections between their thoughts and behaviors, and establish healthy coping skills.
 Motivational enhancement is a type of therapy that motivates patients to identify barriers to making positive changes (such as discontinuing alcohol abuse).
 Other behavioral health services include family therapy and support groups such as Alcoholics Anonymous (AA).

 Three counseling and therapy services that could work for you are the following:

 Instead of being negative, the therapist will act as a cheerleader, showcasing different ways to motivate a client to quit their damaging behaviors and actions.
-This type of therapy requires you to look at your addiction more closely.
+This type of therapy requires you to look at your addiction, be it drug addiction, alcohol addiction, gambling addiction, or any other, more closely.
 It requires you to understand how that addiction is hurting you and the people around you, but instead of your therapist trying to drag you down, they try to build you up.
+They will help you work through your specific mental health concerns, as well as overcoming chemical dependency.
 They will try to help you understand all the great things that you could do if you were to quit your addiction and then they can help you to actually do so.